scientific-python/scientific-python-archive/summits/2023/2023-proposal.md

 During the meeting we will file issues on both the planning repository and on those of individual projects.
 After the meeting, attendees will collaborate on their assigned tasks until completion.
+The Scientific Python project also has funding to further develop some of these tasks and we will apply for additional funds for other tasks.